alexcory1/FrequentFlyers/README.md

 * Snehal Arla (Snehal232003)

 ## Folders
-* Data - contains subfolder for raw data, will contain the final, cleaned dataset
+* data/ - The central location for all data-related files.
+Currently contains a subfolder for raw data, and will contain the final, cleaned dataset
+    * data/raw/ - Stores unprocessed or original datasets before any cleaning